-However, some Russian military vehicles were seen near the aid convoy Friday carrying a Russian acronym standing for "peacekeeping forces" — a signal that Moscow was considering a possible military escort.
+However, some Russian military vehicles near the aid convoy were seen Friday carrying a Russian acronym standing for “peacekeeping forces” – a signal that Moscow was considering a possible military escort.

-The city of Luhansk has suffered extensively from an intense military barrage over the last few weeks.
+The eastern Ukrainian city of Luhansk has suffered extensively from an intense military barrage over the last few weeks.
 The city remains cut off from power and water supplies, and its mobile and landline telephone systems barely function, local authorities said Friday.
 Little food is available but bread is still being made using portable generators.